 In this post, I want to show you how to begin practicing self-awareness, which must be anchored in an understanding of God’s love.
 Genuine self-awareness begins with an understanding of God’s love in your life.
 This love needs to become the foundation of your identity.

 Searching for your inner world without the love of God is like walking in complete darkness without light.
-When I look into my inner being, and try to comprehend my vulnerabilities, failures and sinful actions, what I see inside of me is detrimental and depressive.
-I see the roots of a shameful mentality crying “you are not good enough, you are a failure, and death is your destiny”.
+I look into my inner being and try to comprehend my vulnerabilities, failures, and sinful actions.
+Then, what I see inside of me is detrimental and depressive.
+I see the roots of a shameful mentality crying, “you are not good enough, you are a failure, and death is your destiny.”

-Until we dare to believe that nothing can separate us from God’s love, nothing that we could do, or fail to do will make God change His love for us (Romans 8:31-38).
+Until we dare to believe that nothing can separate us from God’s love, nothing that we could do, or fail to do, will make God change His love for us (Romans 8:31-38).
 We will not practice genuine self-awareness because we will be afraid of what we will find.
 And in addition, we will remain in kindergarten in the school of Christian spiritual transformation.

 I remember when I was a child, I was scared of darkness.
-If I had to go to a dark room alone, I would rather die than entering that room.
+If I had to go to a dark room alone, I would rather die than enter that room.
 However, my dad was accessible to me.
-Every time I called him, he was available to enter to a dark room and found the switch to turn on the lights.
+Every time I called him, he was available to enter a dark room and found the switch to turn on the lights.

-I challenge you today not to go alone to search your inner dark rooms.
-It could be very depressive and scary what you may find inside.
+I challenge you today to not go alone to search your inner dark rooms.
+What you find could be very depressing and scary.
 Invite God to come with you as you practice self-awareness.
 Reflect on your knowing of God’s love by asking these questions:

 If by any chance you do not like your answers, tell God how much you long to know His perfect love for you.
-Pray that God will lead you to someone with whom you can share this desire, someone with the spiritual maturity to journey with you as you seek to know God’s love.
+Pray that God will lead you to someone with whom you can share this desire.
+Someone with the spiritual maturity to journey with you as you seek to know God’s love.